bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 3. **Provides both application messaging patterns**, Publish-Subscribe (PubSub) and Routed Remote Procedure Calls (rRPC) a dynamic RPC variant where Caller and Callee are completely decoupled and no direct connection exists between them.
 4. **Provides a peer-to-peer programming model**, as any distributed application component can play any and the same roles simultaneously: RPC client (Caller), RPC server (Callee), Publisher and Subscriber.
 This is in contrast to protocols that distiguish between RPC Client and RPC Server, treating the client as dumb e.g. HTTP and gRPC.
 5. **Supports multiple-transports** and each client can choose which one to use.
 WAMP can run over any transport which is message-oriented, ordered, reliable, and bi-directional such as Websockets, TCP, Unix domain socket, etc.
-6. **Supports multiple serializations** and each session can choose which one to use.
+6. **Supports multiple serializations** and each session can choose which one to use e.g. JSON, Msgpack, etc.

 By combining these key features into a single infrastructure component, a WAMP Router can be used for the entire messaging requirements of a distributed systems including connected devices, browser and mobile apps and backend services, thus **reducing technology stack complexity, accidental complexity as well as networking overheads**.

 ## Realms and Sessions

-Realms are routing and administrative domains that act as namespaces.
+> Realms are routing and administrative domains that act as namespaces.
 All resources in Bondy belong to a Realm.
+All messages flow within a Realm.

+WAMP is a session-oriented protocol.
 For an application to be able to communicate with others using WAMP it needs to establish a session on the desired Realm.
-To establish a session the application will need to authenticate itself using the available authentication methods for the realm.
+To establish a session the application will need to authenticate itself using the available authentication methods for the realm (See the [Realm](/reference/wamp_api/realm) documentation page for more details about authentication methods).

 Once a session has been established the realm will act as a namespace, preventing clients connected to a realm from accessing other realms' resources, including the registered RPC procedures and PubSub topics.